PACCAR Inc (PCAR) and the Battle of Fundamentals vs. Technicals

 Sponsored

-PCAR currently public float of 340.93M and currently shorts hold a 0.94% ratio of that float.
+The average price from analysts is $102.82, which is $8.01 above the current price.
+PCAR currently public float of 340.93M and currently shorts hold a 0.89% ratio of that float.
 Today, the average trading volume of PCAR was 1.84M shares.

 PCAR’s Market Performance

-PCAR stocks went down by -1.95% for the week, with a monthly jump of 0.66% and a quarterly performance of 5.75%, while its annual performance rate touched -4.06%.
-The volatility ratio for the week stands at 2.10% while the volatility levels for the past 30 days are set at 2.91% for PACCAR Inc. The simple moving average for the period of the last 20 days is -1.11% for PCAR stocks with a simple moving average of 7.65% for the last 200 days.
+PCAR stocks went up by 0.70% for the week, with a monthly drop of -0.55% and a quarterly performance of 7.05%, while its annual performance rate touched 0.08%.
+The volatility ratio for the week stands at 2.15% while the volatility levels for the past 30 days are set at 2.87% for PACCAR Inc. The simple moving average for the period of the last 20 days is -0.08% for PCAR stocks with a simple moving average of 8.26% for the last 200 days.

 Analysts’ Opinion of PCAR